Miami-Dade County Mayor Reimposes COVID-19 Closures

 Miami-Dade County is reinforcing coronavirus restrictions as Florida faces a rise in COVID-19 cases and hospitalizations.

 On Monday, Mayor Carlos Gimenez announced restaurants, ballrooms, banquet facilities, party venues, gyms and short-term rentals will be closing again.
-Restaurants will still be able to do take-out and delivery orders.
+Under the initial order, restaurants were limited to take-out and delivery orders.
+But Gimenez later updated that allowing restaurants to still serve dine-in customers if they use outdoor seating and maintain a limited seating capacity.

 Offices, retail stores and personal grooming businesses can also stay open.
 Beaches are set to reopen Tuesday, but Gimenez said he'll close them again if the public can't follow guidelines.
 Other outdoor spaces, such as condo and hotel pools, summer camps, and day care centers, can stay open for now.
 But Gimenez said that's only if they follow strict guidance about social distancing, masks and capacity limits.